 Lisa's fascination of historical design & architecture has given her a broad aesthetic.
-Once understanding what a client's aesthetic and direction is, this ultimately drives the project.
-Lisa uses her knowledge of historical periods, architecture, and strong design principles to infuse each project with a character that reads authentically.
+All projects are driven by understanding the client's desires and goals mixed with Lisa's expertise and experience.
+Using her knowledge of historical periods, architecture, and strong design principles, Lisa infuses each project with a quality that reads authentically.

 Her work is characterized by an astute attention to detail in every project, large or small.
 Balance and proportion, texture, color, contrast, and negative space are all carefully considered in every design she does to bring a sense of wholeness to each space.
 In addition Lisa has an eye for taking a space and making every inch count.

-Simopoulos Designs in a Boutique Interior Design firm that provides services from a basic refresh of a room or space with textiles, furnishings and decor needs to paint consultations, to design development and implementation for both new construction and remodels.
+Simopoulos Designs in a Boutique Interior Design firm in Northern California that services Sacramento, Bay Area, Napa Valley, Tahoe and beyond.
+Our main services focus on space planning, design development and implementation for both new construction and remodels.

 Contact us today to see how we can help you!

 duties: reminding us not to take ourselves TOO seriously